 On the 12th October, 1942, His Majesty the King paid a surprise visit to the city in order to see at first hand the extent to which Norwich had suffered during air raids, and to inspect members of the Civil Defence Services who had done commendable work during and after the attacks.
 Several hundreds of men, women and boys, representing a score of branches of the Civil Defence Services, paraded outside the City Hall.
 So well had the secret of the visit been kept however, that few of them were aware that it was the King himself who was to make the inspection.
 During a 25 mile tour of the city His Majesty visited the Norfolk and Norwich Hospital, the Cathedral and the Services' Club.
 Accompanied by the Lord Mayor (Mr J.H.Barnes) he motored through no fewer than forty-eight different streets including some in which extensive damage had been caused to residential property by the raiders.

-Dornier flew very low over the town at about 7.15am
+flew very low over the town at about 7.15am and dropped a

-and dropped a number of bombs in the Carrow-Thorpe
+number of bombs in the Carrow-Thorpe district, which

-injury.
-Some machine-gun fire took place both before and
+machine-gun fire took place both before and after the

 19th October, 1942.
 At about 11am another raider dropped some bombs on the city and certain damage to property was caused.
 There was also one slight casualty.
 One of the bombs which fell in the Jenny Lind Children's Playground, Pottergate, demolished the end and part of the roof of the small building used by the Seventh Day Adventists.
 The shell of St Mary's Baptist Sunday Schoolrooms, burnt out some months ago in a previous raid, was hit, as was the building in Westwick Street adjoining St Lawrence's Church to the west, used by Edwards and Holmes as a shoe factory since the April raids when their works on Drayton Road had been destroyed.
 The adjacent church of St Margaret had its windows shattered and was otherwise shaken by this bomb.